ucsb-csw8/s23/_announcements/week-01.md

     - [Create an email filter for CSW8 messages]({{site.url}}/{{site.baseurl}}/success#create-an-email-filter)
 - Subscribe to the e-textbook ([zybooks](https://zybooks.com), pronounced as **zEYE-book**) following [these instructions]({{site.url}}/{{site.baseurl}}/textbook).
     - This interactive online textbook is required and the subscription must be purchased _individually_.
 A large portion of your course grade will depend on the activities that you will complete and submit in this zyBook.
-    - After buy the book (subscribing), please, go to <https://learn.zybooks.com/library> and read through the **“How to Use zyBooks”** book.
+    - After buying the book (subscribing), please, go to <https://learn.zybooks.com/library> and read through the **“How to Use zyBooks”** book.

 <span style="color:green">_Next steps_</span>
-- Fill out the **Welcome Survey** linked on Gauchospace.
+- Fill out the **Welcome Survey** linked on Gauchospace
 - Start reading Week 1 and Week 2 chapters on zyBooks
 - Attend the synchronous class
-- Create an accont for the course forum (Piazza) and the Gradescope site.
+- Create an accont for the course forum (Piazza)